 Anther thing to know is that while the store opens at 11am, the tea house doesn’t begin service until 12pm.

 When you get there, you’re presented with a small menu of 3 options:

 1. Basic service sake, two types of sencha, and a sweet to go with it (¥800 or AUD$9.50)

 2. The nicer sencha option of sake, gyokuro, two types of sencha, and the sweet (¥1000 or AUD$12.00)

 3. The matcha alternative option of sake, matcha, two types sencha,and sweet (¥1000)

 The hostess recommended I try option 2, as the gyokur is a rarer, higher quality, more expensive green tea (selling for around AUD$45 per 50g in the store); it was the first tea I tasted and it was INCREDIBLE!

 The first sencha I tired came with a chestnut-tasting sweet, both delicious and perfect together.

 And finally, one last cup of sencha.
-Served on an amazing chain-mail coaster!
+Served on an amazing chain-mail coaster, no less!

 The room itself is stunning; quiet, modern, beautiful, with every detail taken care of and thought out.
 It was one of those truly beautiful experiences that I think I’ll remember for a long time, and one I’d really recommend if you find yourself in Ginza!